-Lately on my social media sites, you may have noticed some fund requests.
-See, in June 2014, the Chapter One Young Writers Conference will occur.
-This conference is run by my best writing friends and myself.
-I am meant to be a speaker this upcoming year but I do not have the funds to travel to the conference.
-Thus, I am trying to raise money.
+Before we get to the fun, a bit of business!
+Lately on my social media profiles, you may have noticed some fund requests.
+In June 2014, the Chapter One Young Writers Conference will occur.
+This conference is run by me and my best writing friends.
+I am meant to be a speaker this upcoming year, but I do not have the funds to travel to the conference.
 If you can, please donate!
-And if you'd like to attend, please like the Ch1Con Facebook page to keep up with the developments! *Fundraising now closed*
+If you'd like to attend, please like the Ch1Con Facebook page to keep up with new developments.

-Moving on.
-Google is a friend to many people in the world.
-Not only is it a fantastic and popular search engine, but it also has a number of other useful things for people, like a translator and a map device and a way to keep up with how much blog traffic you're getting, and YouTube, and also G-Mail.
-I doubt there's a person in the first world who doesn't know Google.
+Now, Google is a friend to many people in the world.
+Not only is it a fantastic search engine, but it also has a number of other useful things, like a translator and maps and a way to keep up with how much blog traffic you're getting and YouTube and also Gmail.
+I doubt there's a person who doesn't know Google.

-Google too, knows you, and the stuff that you like to search.
-As such, I am going to use the Google autocomplete, which finishes your search term based off of both your previous searches and popular searches worldwide, to do this post.
+Google knows you, too, and the stuff that you like to search.
+Today, I am going to use Google autocomplete, which finishes your search term based off of both your previous searches and popular searches, to create a post.
 I'm sure Google is scared of me, to be honest, if it's been keeping up with my stuff, because writers research the strangest things.
-I wrote a post about that once.
-Anyway, Google is going to ask me questions about writing, based off of things that real people ask, and I am going to try and answer.
-This should be superb.
+But anyway, Google is going to ask me questions about writing, and I am going to try to answer!

 Do writers get laid?

-I suppose a good few of them do.
-Not because they're writers, necessarily.
+As much as the average person does, I imagine.
 Why are people interested in this?
-What, do you think you're going to get some by becoming a writer?
-That's not how it works, bumblebee.
+Do you think you're going to get some by becoming a writer?
+That's not how it works, friend.

 Do writers need a business license?

 Oh geez.
 I don't even know the answer to this one.
-I'm pretty sure it's no. Maybe I should Google it.
+Maybe I should Google it.

 Do authors need a blog?